bhagatsaurabh/EqPlot/README.md

 Equation Evaluator and 2D/3D Graph plotter

-An android app which is a simple calc but underlies a 2d/3d graph plotter
+A simple android calculator app but with 2D/3D graph plotting capability.

 Write equations and see how they look in 2D/3D world !